MrJSwotinsky/AP_Computer_Science_Principles/Unit_3_Functions_Mouse_Events_and_Conditionals/Lessons/2024_11_12_Tuesday_AP_Practice_1.md

 **SUCCESS CRITERIA:**
 - [ ] I can map our classroom vocabulary to the AP Exam vocabulary
+- [ ] I know the benefits of procedural abstraction
+- [ ] I can describe the output of a variety of different types of procedures, including those that look different than the ones I'm writing on CMU graphics
-- [ ] I can answer practice AP Exam questions about functions
+- [ ] I can write a general formula for a procedure

 <table>
   <tr>